Announcement Type: Initial Solicitation for Grant Applications (SGA).

 - Include the completed Planned Quarterly Technical Performance Goals (and planned expenditures) form listed in Appendix D.

-Linkages with other providers of employment and training services to homeless veterans: Describe the networks the program will have with other providers of services to homeless veterans; include a description of the relationship with other employment and training programs such as Disabled Veterans' Outreach Program (DVOP), the Local Veterans' Employment Representative (LVER) program, and programs under the Workforce Investment Act such as the Veterans' Workforce Investment Program (VWIP); and list the type of services that will be provided by each.
+Linkages with other providers of employment and training services to homeless veterans: Describe the linkages, networks, and relationships the proposed program will have with other providers of services to homeless veterans; include a description of the relationship with other employment and training programs in the One Stop System such as Disabled Veterans' Outreach Program (DVOP), the Local Veterans' Employment Representative (LVER) program, and programs under the Workforce Investment Act such as the Veterans' Workforce Investment Program (VWIP); list the type of services that will be provided by each.
 Note the type of agreement in place, if applicable.
-Linkages with the workforce development system must be delineated.
+Linkages with the workforce investment system are required.
 Describe any networks with any other resources and/or other programs for homeless veterans.
-If a Memorandum of Understanding (MOU) or other service agreements with other service providers exists, copies should be provided.
+If a Memorandum of Understanding (MOU) or other service agreement with other service providers exists, copies should be provided.

 Proposed housing strategy for homeless veterans: Describe how housing resources for eligible homeless veterans will be obtained or accessed.
-These resources must be from linkages or sources other than the HVRP grant such as HUD, HHS, community housing Start Printed Page 19528resources, DVA leasing, or other programs.
+These resources must be from linkages or sources other than the HVRP grant such as HUD, HHS, community housing resources, DVA leasing, or other programs.

 C. Section 3—The Cost Proposal must contain the following: Applicants can expect that the cost proposal will be reviewed for allocability, allowability, and reasonableness.